codemann8/alttpr_codetracker_codemann8/README.md

 In order for the settings to save properly, you must first export at least one of the settings files (explained in the previous `Customization` section).
 These settings files will be found in the `settings` directory.

 If you continue to get an error when attempting to change settings, it is likely due to the tracker being unable to determine your computer's 'Documents' folder.
-You can specify a custom location by overriding the `settings/documents.lua` file and modify that file in a text editor.
+You can specify a custom location by overriding the `settings/documents.lua` file and modify that file in a text editor (don't include the 'Documents' folder itself).
 If you don't know where your Documents folder is located, you can find out by clicking on `Gear icon -> Advanced -> Open Override Folder`

 The settings are broken out into several categories, an explanation for each of them are listed below.